axperotto/StateMachineTest/README.md

 ## Notes

 The code is intended as a starting point for experimentation in safety-critical environments.
 Further verification is required before production use.

+The library provides `StateEventMatrix_Reset` to deterministically return the state machine to its initial state and clear internal memory, which can aid in building safety-critical applications.
+Return values from standard library functions such as `memcpy`, `memset` and `printf` are cast to `void` to document intentional discard in compliance with MISRA C:2023.